tliron/opengl-3d-vision-bridge/README.md

 *Not* 3D Vision support for Linux:

-3D Vision is not supported on Linux with consumer NVIDIA video cards, period, and this library can't change that fact.
+3D Vision is not supported by NVIDIA's Linux driver for consumer NVIDIA video cards, period, and this library can't change that fact.
 However, if you are writing a game that runs on both Linux and Windows, this library will let you support 3D Vision on the Windows version, without having to port all your code to Direct3D.